 Leafy Spurge is an invasive perennial plant that is considered a Noxious Weed with prohibited seed distribution.
 It has smooth stems that are 2 to 3-1/2 feet high, erect and branching near the top.

 Leaves are alternate on the stem, linear, with leaf margins parallel or almost parallel at midleaf.
 The tips are pointed to obtuse.
-On the upper stem below the inflorescence they become more lance-like (wider at the base) and there is usually a small whorl of leaves beneath each flower cluster accompanied by a pair of opposite leaves below the whorl.
-Within the inflorescence there are a few leaves that are more lanceolate in shape (linear by widest at the middle).
+On the upper stem below the inflorescence they become more lance-like (wider at the base) and there is usually a small whorl of bracts beneath the inflorescence accompanied by a pair of opposite leaves below the whorl.
+Within the inflorescence there are a few bracts that are more lanceolate in shape (widest at or just below the middle).
 The stems, flowers and leaves will emit a white milky toxic sap if broken.

-The inflorescence is a terminal umbel, up to 5 inches wide.
-Stemmed flowers also grow from the leaf axils below.
-The umbel contains 5 to 17 branches which all form at the same time.
+The inflorescence is a terminal umbel-like arrangement of cyathiums, up to 5 inches wide.
+Stemmed cyathiums also grow from the leaf axils below.
+The terminal cluster contains 5 to 17 branches which all form at the same time.
 Each of these branches can be branched once or twice again.

-The flowers are very small, yellowish-green and are borne above a showy yellow-green bract that forms early in the season on each branch of the umbel.
+The flowers are very small, yellowish-green and are borne just above a showy yellow-green bract that forms early in the season on each branch of the umbel.
 The bract has a special name - a cyathium - within which appear unisexual flowers.
 Plants of the Euphorbia genus are somewhat unique in this regard.
 A cyathium is a cup-like structure and inside at its base are nectar glands (greenish-yellow in this species) and these have outward flaring appendages that look like petals.
 From this base around the nectar glands appear the male flowers, 10 to 25 in this species, which are without a perianth and have one stamen each.
 Rising from the center of the cyathium is the stalk of the single female flower, which is without a perianth and consists only of a bare green 3-lobed ovary with a three-branched style emerging.

 It is invasive and toxic. (see below).